MrZLeviatan/Conceptos_EnJava-Concepts_InJava/Readme.md

 </h1>

- Este repositorio tiene como objetivo proporcionar una guía completa y práctica para dominar los conceptos fundamentales y las herramientas claves de Java.
-Ya sea que seas un principiante absoluto o un desarollador experimentado que busca refrescar sus conocimientos, este proyecto esta diseñado para ser tu guia confiable en este viaje al aprendizaje.
+This repository aims to provide a complete and practical guide to mastering the fundamental concepts and key tools of Java.
+Whether you are an absolute beginner or an experienced developer looking to refresh your knowledge, this project is designed to be your trusted guide on this journey to learning.

->***This repository aims to provide a complete and practical guide to mastering the fundamental concepts and key tools of Java.
-Whether you are an absolute beginner or an experienced developer looking to refresh your knowledge, this project is designed to be your trusted guide on this journey to learning.***
+>***Este repositorio tiene como objetivo proporcionar una guía completa y práctica para dominar los conceptos fundamentales y las herramientas claves de Java.
+Ya sea que seas un principiante absoluto o un desarollador experimentado que busca refrescar sus conocimientos, este proyecto esta diseñado para ser tu guia confiable en este viaje al aprendizaje.***

 <p align="center">